- A quick round up on detail sanders available

 #1 Top cordless detail sander

 In the other corner, the Ryobi P401 One+ is the best cordless model.
-Also, the lightest in its category, the portability of this sander is but further complemented by the inclusion of 3 extra sanding sheets.
+The lightest in its category, the portability of this sander is further complemented by the inclusion of 3 extra sanding sheets.

-The Ryobi is no second-rate contender as well; it has enough juice to reach up to 11,000OPM!
+The Ryobi is no second-rate contender as well; it is powerful enough juice to reach up to 11,000OPM!

-The comfortable overmold provides good ergonomics and even though it has no built-in dust collection system, an onboard dust port allows you to hook up your favorite shop vacuum.
+The comfortable overmold provides good ergonomics and even though it does not include a built-in dust collection system, an onboard dust port lets you hook up your favorite shop vacuum.

 Don’t worry about battery constraints, because this is able to utilize any other One+ 18V battery – perfect if you own other Ryobi One+ tools.